NYPL/pres-docs/spec/spec_objects_edit.md

 - **Select all:** Selects all of the found objects for subsequent actions.
 - **Select none:** Deselects any previously selected objects in the found set.
 - **Update object locations:** Updates the location for all selected objects.
 Locations for objects in containers or part of deliveries that have not been received will not be updated.

+## Deactivate

+Object records are not deleted, except in very specific circumstances.
+Instead, they are made inactive.
+SPEC records the person who deactivates an object, the date it became inactive, and requires the deactivator to enter a reason for deactivation.

+Object records can be deactivated by selecting **Deactivate** in the action menu to the left of objects in **Object Search** results or in the top right-hand corner of an **Object Record**.

+### To deactivate an object:
+1. Click **Deactivate**.
+2. The **Deactivate Object Record** window will open.
+Select a reason for deactivating the object and enter notes as appropriate.

+**Note:** You cannot deactivate a container if it contains other objects.

+### Deactivating a record will:
+- Cross-out the object name.
+- Deactivate any existing content estimates and descriptions.
+- Resolve all existing issues.
+- Change the accessibility status to “not available to public” and the description status to “not described.”

+### Acquisition Proposal
+To deactivate an object prior to acquisition, click the blue **X** to the left of the object.
+The object will no longer appear in the proposal inventory, but it will appear in the **Acquisition (Check-In) Inventory**.

+### Acquisition (Check-In) Inventory
+To deactivate an object, click the blue **X** to the left of the object.
+To reactivate a record deactivated in error, click the green **X**.

+---

+## Reactivate

+If an object record was deactivated in error, it can be reactivated by selecting **Reactivate** in the action menu to the left of objects in **Object Search** results or in the top right-hand corner of an **Object Record**.

+### Reactivating a record will:
+- Reassign the object to its last location.
+- Make previously resolved issues unresolved (since deactivating a record resolves all associated issues).
+- Make all restrictions active again.
+- Make all content estimates active.

+**Note:**
+- Relationships between the object and any objects it contained, or the container it was in, will not be restored and will need to be re-entered manually.
+- The accessibility status will remain “not available to public” and “not described,” and must be adjusted manually.